asjohnston-asf/se-tim-2018/README.md

    - [CMR Data Partner User Guide](https://wiki.earthdata.nasa.gov/display/CMR/CMR+Data+Partner+User+Guide)
      - [To Create a Token](https://wiki.earthdata.nasa.gov/display/CMR/CMR+Data+Partner+User+Guide#CMRDataPartnerUserGuide-ToCreateaToken)

-1. Run the CMR update script to populate your new collection in CMR.
+1. Run the CMR update script to populate your new collection in CMR.  **This script makes assumptions about how your CMR metadata is structured.
+Review the script and adapt it as necessary before running it!**

    ```
    python cmr/main.py \